open-contracting-extensions/public-private-partnerships/docs/framework.md

 </div>

-Use [Document](reference/documents) objects in the [tender/documents](../reference/schema/#release-schema.json,,tender/documents) array to provide links to procurement documents, feasibility studies, including land acquisition, social, environmental, and rehabilitation related information and reports of independent procurement auditors.
+Use [Document](reference/documents) objects in the [tender/documents](../reference/schema/#release-schema.json,,tender/documents) array to provide links to documents.

+You should provide links to:

+* all procurement documents
+* feasibility studies, including cost-benefit analyses, if available
+* land acquisition, rehabilitation, social, human rights, and environmental assessments
+* reports of independent procurement auditors

 A short summary of each document can be provided using its `description` field.
 Each document's `documentType` field should be set to a value from the [document type codelist](../reference/codelists/#documenttype), to identify the type of document being disclosed.

 **Example**: See [section I.4](#i-4-project-economic-and-social-benefits) for JSON and flattened examples of the `documents` building block.